LogtalkDotOrg/logtalk3/QUICK_START.md

 * XSB:            `xsblgt`     (first run may require `sudo`)
 * YAP:            `yaplgt`

+Man pages for all scripts are also provided on POSIX systems.
+HTML versions of the man pages are available in the Logtalk website.

 On macOS systems, `/opt/local/bin` must be in your `PATH` to run the scripts when using the provided installer.
 Terminal command files for running Logtalk with selected backend Prolog compilers are also available on the Logtalk